AdobeDocs/commerce-php/src/pages/best-practices/extensions/security.md

 ## Avoid using low-level functionality

-  The Magento application is made up of a variety of components that work together to perform different business functions.
+  The Adobe Commerce and Magento Open Source applications are made up of a variety of components that work together to perform different business functions.
 We discourage the use of low-level functionality such as the [PHP](https://glossary.magento.com/php) `curl_*` functions and encourage the use of high-level components such as [`\Magento\Framework\HTTP\Adapter\Curl`](https://github.com/magento/magento2/blob/2.4/lib/internal/Magento/Framework/HTTP/Adapter/Curl.php).
-The use of low-level functionality can make Magento behave in unexpected ways that effectively disable built-in protection mechanisms, introduce exploitable inconsistencies, or otherwise expose the application to attack.
+The use of low-level functionality can make the applications behave in unexpected ways that effectively disable built-in protection mechanisms, introduce exploitable inconsistencies, or otherwise expose the application to attack.

-For a list of discouraged low-level functions, review the [`Magento2/Sniffs/Functions/DiscouragedFunctionSniff.php`](https://github.com/magento/magento-coding-standard/blob/develop/Magento2/Sniffs/Functions/DiscouragedFunctionSniff.php) file and the [Magento Coding Standard](https://github.com/magento/magento-coding-standard).
+For a list of discouraged low-level functions, review the [`Magento2/Sniffs/Functions/DiscouragedFunctionSniff.php`](https://github.com/magento/magento-coding-standard/blob/develop/Magento2/Sniffs/Functions/DiscouragedFunctionSniff.php) file and the [Coding Standard](https://github.com/magento/-coding-standard).

 ## Use wrappers instead of superglobal variables

-Make sure that your Magento application does not directly use any PHP superglobals such as:
+Make sure that your application does not directly use any PHP superglobals such as:

   ```php
   $GLOBALS, $_SERVER, $_GET, $_POST, $_FILES, $_COOKIE, $_SESSION, $_REQUEST, $_ENV